-Posted by Dave Morgan on Saturday, March 30, 2019 Under: Guest Security Articles
+Posted by Dave Morgan on Saturday, March 30, 2019 Under: Nightclub Security

 Few people expect to awaken some day and observe that their entire community has just become a victim of a major fire, chemical catastrophe, catastrophic storm or terrorist action.
 However, we all recognise, most likely intuitively, that unexpected situations can and often do occur.
 And when the unforeseen happens, unfortunately most of the people you'll meet are not prepared and their lives and homes are often ruined.

 A well-known example: the catastrophic fire at the Station Nightclub in Rhode Island was among the most deadly disasters at a nightclub.
 Did the operators of that venue take all the necessary precautions to avoid that catastrophe?
 History tells us, no, they were not.
 Moreover, every day violent shootings, knife attacks and significant brawls occur at nightclubs and venues throughout the country.
 Can nightclub owners protect their patrons from these tragedies?
 The answer is dependent upon how proactive they are regarding their security and if they have the proper tools and education, but consumers and patrons of nightclubs typically never know what security methods are being used at a nightclub.
 So what should consumers do to help themselves?

 A few simple precautions you should take: